Centura Bank: Planters Bank

-History of Centura Bank
+Centura Bank

 A "merger of equals" created Centura Banks.
 Inc. in 1990.
 The name Centura came from Glenn Monigle & Associates Inc. of Denver, Colorado.
 When the two banks' chiefs, Dick Futrell of Planters and Mauldin of Peoples, announced the deal January 16, 1990, they said in a statement, "This is probably the most logical bank merger in North Carolina history."
 The merged banking company had $2.6 billion in assets and 116 branches and was the state's seventh-largest.
 Centura Bank had 102 branches; the holding company also owned Watauga Savings and Loan Association, Inc. in Boone, North Carolina and Mid-South Bank and Trust Company in Sanford, North Carolina.
 Over 700 employees worked in Rocky Mount.
 However, the two banks had very different cultures and the combination did not come easily.
 Planters was "old money" with "top down" decision making, while Peoples was "the town's common folk".
 Though Futrell led Centura, the merged bank had the Peoples culture.
 Completing the merger required some the sale of some branches.
 Unity Bank and Trust, started in 1989, bought eleven branches, giving the bank a total of twelve, and assets of $133 million.

 In 1990, Centura had $178 million in market capitalization.
 This increased to $1.1 billion by 1997 when Mauldin retired.
 The bank had $6.3 billion in assets.

 Futrell remained on the board of directors, and Mauldin became Centura chairman in 1993.
 Cecil Sewell Jr., Peoples Bancorp president starting in 1989 and later Centura's president, succeeded Mauldin as chairman in 1997.
 Centura used the former Planters headquarters, while the Poyner & Spruill law firm took over the 25-year-old 42,000-square-foot former Peoples building in 1991.

 In 1991, Centura took over Watauga Savings, and Citizens Federal Savings and Loan in Rutherfordton, North Carolina.
 In 1992, Centura took over First Federal Savings Association in Raleigh, North Carolina.
 In 1993, Centura took over Orange Federal Savings Bank in Chapel Hill, North Carolina; Brevard Federal Savings and Loan Association in Brevard, North Carolina; Granite Savings Bank in Granite Falls, North Carolina; First American Federal Savings Bank in Greensboro, North Carolina; First Savings Bank in Forest City, North Carolina; First Charlotte Bank in Charlotte, North Carolina; Canton Savings Bank in Canton, North Carolina and Robeson Savings Bank in Lumberton, North Carolina.

 In 1994, Centura took over Sewell's former home of Mid-South Bank.